caiovictorpcb/linkz-app/README.md

 bun run dev
 ```

-Visit `http://localhost:3000` to shorten your URLs!
+Visit `http://localhost:8000` to use the tools.

 ## License